sadiqsalau/aptlocal/README.md

 # Aptlocal

-Quickly create a local repository
+Create a local apt repository....

+**Installation**

+Open the scripts folder and run: 'npm install'